 This notice explains what personal data (information) we hold about you, how we collect, how we use and may share information about you.
 We are required to give you this information under data protection law.

-Bradford Council Fostering Service collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation (GDPR) which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controllers’ of that personal information for the purposes of those laws.
+Foster for Bradford, as part of Bradford Children & Families Trust, collects, uses and is responsible for certain personal information about you.
+We are regulated under the UK General Data Protection Regulation (GDPR) and we are responsible as ‘controllers’ of that personal information for the purpose of those laws.

-The Fostering Service approves, supports and pays foster carers, and provides them with ongoing support, guidance and training to ensure they are fully skilled to be effective foster carers.
-The service also works with Bradford Council foster carers and a range of fostering agencies to ensure that children are placed with the most appropriate family.
+Foster for Bradford assesses, approves, supports and pays foster carers, and provides them with ongoing support, guidance and training to ensure they are fully skilled to be effective foster carers.
+Foster for Bradford also works with the Trust’s employees and a range of fostering agencies to ensure that children are placed with the most appropriate family

 Personal information we collect and use